-After reviewing data on the most recent California School Dashboard (2023) and our local data from the 2022-23 school year, the district has identified several areas needing improvement, including increasing the academic performance of all our student groups, and reducing suspensions and chronic absenteeism district-wide.
+After reviewing data on the most recent California School Dashboard (2024) and our local data from the 2023-24 school year, the district has identified several areas needing improvement, including increasing the academic performance of all our student groups, and reducing suspensions and chronic absenteeism district-wide.

 Increasing academic performance in English/language arts and math continues to be a need for all of our students and a priority for the district.
-According to the 2023 California School Dashboard, English/language arts still has a performance gap in the achievement levels amongst our student groups.
-This is especially concerning for our students with disabilities and foster youth.
-This discrepancy also exists in mathematics, where our students with disabilities, foster youth, and unhoused students performed in the lowest band.
+According to the 2024 California School Dashboard, English/language arts still has a performance gap in the achievement levels amongst our student groups.
+This is especially concerning for our students with disabilities, unhoused students, and Long-Term English Learners.
+This discrepancy also exists in mathematics, where our students with disabilities, Long-Term English Learners, and unhoused students performed in the lowest band.

 We are also committed to reducing chronic absenteeism and suspension across our district.
-While our chronic absenteeism rate declined 3.3%, it still remains high at 30.2%.
-Again, we seek to address disparities where they arise, and our foster youth continue to have disproportionately high chronic absenteeism rates.
-Lastly, while our suspension rates increased slightly to 3.2%, we still remain below the state average.
-We also will continue to make efforts to support our groups, African American and foster youth, whose suspension rate remains higher than the all student rate
+While our chronic absenteeism rate declined significantly 7.2%, it still remains at 23.1%.
+Again, we seek to address disparities where they arise, and our foster youth and Pacific Islander continue to have disproportionately high chronic absenteeism rates.
+Lastly, while our suspension rates declined only slightly to 2.9%, we still remain below the state average.
+We also will continue to make efforts to support our groups, Foster Youth and Long-Term English Learners whose suspension rate are significantly higher than the all student rate

-The district will continue to address these student academic performance needs in a variety of ways during the 2024-25 school year:
+The district will continue to address these student academic performance needs in a variety of ways during the 2025-26 school year:

-- Continued emphasis on the instructional focus of improving comprehension of informational text - Development of shared leadership through training and support of instructional leadership teams and focused learning around the Framework for Powerful Learning - Professional learning on literacy instruction across all grade levels - Targeted professional learning on math instruction - Instruction and Data Support (IDS) Teachers at each site to facilitate and support the development and implementation of a systematic schoolwide approach to multi-tiered interventions and supports; collaborate and build capacity with site leadership teams and administrators to effectively use assessment data to drive instruction and establish a model for continuous student improvement; and provide direct training, coaching and support for teachers with interventions and curriculums at the site and district level - Collaboration time to analyze English language arts and math achievement data in order to identify students who need targeted and differentiated instruction - Professional learning focused on promoting equity for all student groups - Tier 1 SEL instruction provided to all students through the use of Second Step Curriculum
+- Continued emphasis on the instructional focus of improving comprehension of informational text - Development of shared leadership through training and support of instructional leadership teams and focused learning around the Framework for Powerful Learning - Targeted professional learning on math instruction - A focus on the Gradual Release of Responsibility model to strengthen Tier 1 and Tier 2 instruction. - Collaboration time to analyze English language arts and math achievement data in order to identify students who need targeted and differentiated instruction - Professional learning focused on promoting equity for all student groups - Tier 1 social-emotional learning (SEL) instruction is delivered to all students using the Second Step curriculum, with continued enhancement of Tier 2 support strategies. - Implementation of the Reading Difficulties Risk Screener in grades K-2 to identify students at risk and provide early intervention for potential reading challenges. - Assign an Extended Learning Early Intervention TOSA to each school site to monitor student data and coordinate targeted intervention efforts.

 Our focus this year on the implementation of the Framework for Powerful Learning via our site instructional leadership teams has helped us develop a culture of deep implementation of learning at our sites.
-Teachers are conducting peer observations and sharing feedback based on quality indicators of effective instructional practices.
+Teachers are conducting peer observations and sharing feedback based on quality indicators of effective instructional practices, and utilizing Standards Mastery assessments to increase the rigor of instruction for students.
 These actions will continue as we learn and implement additional powerful instructional practices in the coming school years.